Updated: 2020-08-06 by

 Small Business Majority offers a calculator that can help you determine your credit amount.

 You have new rights under the law.
 No matter where you purchase your employee health plan, insurance providers can’t turn down your company based on your employees’ health status, including pre-existing conditions.
 Nor can they charge higher premiums for women or employees with high medical costs.
 (These protections don’t apply to grandfathered plans -- those created before March 23, 2010 that meet certain additional requirements.)

-For more information about your rights, contact the $INSURANCE.
+For more information about your rights, contact the Nevada Division of Insurance.

 If you use the small business marketplace, you must offer coverage to all of your full-time employees.
 That means people who work for you an average of 30 or more hours per week or 130 hours per month.
 This calculation does not include employees covered by another plan, such as Medicare, Medicaid, or the military -- but it does include full-time workers with private plans.

 To use a marketplace plan, 75% of employees to whom you offer coverage must sign up for it.
 If your business doesn’t meet the minimum participation requirement, you may still be able to sign up for a plan during a special enrollment period at the end of this year.
 Ask a marketplace representative or your broker for more information.

 Under Obamacare, a full-time employee is defined as one who works an average of 30 hours per week, or at least 130 hours per month.
 To figure out your business’s number of FTE’s, you need to add together the hours of full- and part-time employees.
 For instance, if you have two employees who work 15 hours per week, that equals one full-time worker.